RadaRays: Real-time Simulation of Rotating FMCW Radar for Mobile Robotics via Hardware-accelerated Ray Tracing: Experiments

 \subsection{SLAM}

-In the first experiment, we will investigate how well RadaRays serves as a substitute for a real sensor for the software development process of simultaneous localization and mapping (SLAM) software.
-For this purpose, we use CFEAR~\cite{adolfsson2021cfear}, the odometry estimation part of TBV-SLAM~\cite{adolfsson2022tbv}.
-CFEAR gets as input data a sequence of radar measurements and estimates a trajectory from it.
+In the first experiment, we investigate how well RadaRays serves as a substitute for a real sensor in the software development process of simultaneous localization and mapping (SLAM) software.
+For this purpose, we use the YETI~\cite{burnett2021yeti} and CFEAR~\cite{adolfsson2021cfear} odometry methods.
+Both approaches get a sequence of radar measurements as input data and estimate a trajectory from it.
 In the experiment, we now systematically replace the real radar measurements with virtual ones generated by RadaRays.
-Our approach is: If the simulated data closely matches the real data, the results of the odometry estimation will closely match as well.

-For the baseline radar data, we selected the DCC and KAIST sequences from the MulRan datasets~\cite{kim2020mulran}.
-Both of them were recorded in urban areas, whereas DCC additionally contains a long track along a forest.
-For our experiments, we first reconstructed triangle meshes of these environments using LVR2~\cite{wiemann2018lvr}.
-The resulting mesh of DCC contains 5,441,743 vertices and 8,845,352 triangles and covers an area of 719\,m $\times$ 534\,m.
-The resulting mesh of KAIST contains 21,723,560 vertices and 12,408,626 triangles and covers an area of 962\,m $\times$ 710\,m.
-Then we localized the system relative to this mesh using MICP-L~\cite{mock2023micpl}.
-Given the localization, we simulated radar images synchronized with each Navtech frame.
-Next, we used the Navtech sensor measurements as well as the corresponding RadaRays simulated measurements as different inputs for CFEAR.
-The experimental setup is shown in \autoref{fig:radarays_cfear} and the resulting trajectories are visualized in \autoref{fig:radarays_cfear2}.
+For the baseline radar data, we select the DCC and KAIST sequences from the MulRan datasets~\cite{kim2020mulran}.
+Both were recorded in urban areas, whereas DCC additionally contains a long track along a forest.
+For our experiments, we first reconstruct triangle meshes of these environments using LVR2~\cite{wiemann2018lvr}.
+The resulting mesh of DCC contains 5,441,743 vertices, 8,845,352 triangles and covers an area of 719\,m $\times$ 534\,m; the KAIST mesh contains 21,723,560 vertices, 12,408,626 triangles, covering 962\,m $\times$ 710\,m.
+Then we localize the system in this mesh using MICP-L~\cite{mock2024micpl}.
+Given the localization, we simulate radar images with various methods, always ensuring synchronization with the Navtech frames.
+The first simulation method resembles the current CARLA implementation that considers only one reflection and uses narrow beams.
+For this "lidar-like" simulator, we additionally disabled noise to ensure the best possible odometry estimation.
+The second simulation method "RadaRays" employs the standard RadaRays reflection model.
+The third method "RadaRays (CT)" uses a Cook-Torrance microfacet model~\cite{cook1982reflectance, walter2007microfacet} as user-defined BRDF for more realistic reflections.
+As baseline we use the trajectories estimated on the actual Navtech data provided by the dataset.
+For CFEAR, the trajectories for all simulation methods and the Navtech baseline is visualized in \autoref{fig:radarays_cfear2}.